 Rhymetimes in Reading ‘took off’ pretty much straightaway as parents, carers and other family members identified benefits of attending.
-Rapid expansion to all libraries across Reading led to 19 Rhymetime sessions a week at their peak.
 Covid restrictions meant numbers were significantly reduced and booking became essential.
-Reading library staff ‘pivoted’, providing video recorded storytime and Rhymetime sessions that were available on YouTube.
-The move back from Covid has provided an opportunity for Reading to review its Rhymetime work, link with other partners and make adjustments to increase quality and learning opportunities for both children and parents or carers.
+Also, reading library staff ‘pivoted’, providing video recorded storytime and Rhymetime sessions that were available on YouTube.

 Reading library staff and service leads were aware of the national concern around speech, language and communication development and saw particular areas of need in parts of Reading.
 There was also a need to encourage more use of libraries and to expand the library membership, particularly among families with young children and families who speak English as an additional language.